Upcoming Educational Courses

 IATP Educational Seminar: Pathology of the Rodent Immune System and Its Challenges

-Held at the ESTP Meeting, September 7, 2011.
-Uppsala, Sweden
+ESTP Annual Meeting, Uppsala, Sweden

 Session Overview: The immune system is an increasingly important organ system for therapeutic product development and safety assessment of chemicals.
 It is also one of the more difficult body systems for pathology interpretation and evaluation.
 Over the past several years, an expanded pathology protocol for the examination of the thymus, spleen, lymph nodes, epithelial-associated lymphoid tissue and bone marrow has been suggested.
 A half-day session on the pathology of the rodent immune system will review the anatomy and histology of the lymphoid system, by tissue compartments to be also used in lesion diagnosis, lesions in aging mice, interpretation and diagnoses of reactive and neoplastic lesions and aspects of immune system pathology for the development and safety assessment of therapeutic products.
 Presentations will include immunohistochemistry and other laboratory diagnostic aids.
 Attendees can bring glass slides or Aperio digital slides to the meeting for consultation by session lecturers.